corda/corda/docs/source/running-signing-service.rst

 :authKeyFilePassword: Authentication key file password.
 It is used when the 'authMode' is set to "KEY_FILE"
         or for the automated signing process - e.g. network map, certificate revocation list.
 Default value: null

-:signInterval: Interval (in seconds) in which all automated signing happens.
-Default value: 600 seconds
+:signInterval: Interval (in milliseconds) in which all automated signing happens.
+Default value: 60000 milliseconds

 Expected behaviour and output upon the service start-up
 -------------------------------------------------------